AlacrisIO/alacrity/docs/paper.md

 is not intrinsic to decentralized applications, but a particular limitation of the first version of Alacrity.
 In [Future Work](#future-work), we discuss lifting this limitation.)
-In this block, Bob declassifies his hand, publishes it, and transfers the wager amount (which he has just learned from the last consensus block.)
+In this block, Bob publishes his hand, and transfers the wager amount (which he has just learned from the last consensus block.)

 ```
-    @B declassify! handB;
     @B publish! handB w/ wagerAmount;
     require! isHand(handB);
     return;